kubermatic/docs/content/kubeone/master/architecture/operating-system-manager/compatibility/_index.en.md

 date = 2022-08-05T12:00:00+02:00
 +++

 The page provides an overview for the supported operating systems on various cloud providers.
+These are the combinations that are covered by the "default" OperatingSystemProfiles that OSM will install in your cluster.
+Users can create custom OperatingSystemProfiles that work with a provider/OS combination that are not listed here.

 ### Operating System